DuncanStewart1234/Project-Group-55/Sprint2.md

     We've completed notes widget and are continuing to work on the schedule widget and will integrate it to the backend in the upcoming sprint.

-    While also having addition unexpected additions with a dark mode to the overall design.
+    While also having additional unexpected additions with a dark mode to the overall design.

   Backend: